harrisonlab/phytophthora_fragariae/Whole_Genome_Orthology.md

 509
 ```

-# The Race 2 TF/TRs that were not found in orthogroups were identified:
+## The Race 2 TF/TRs that were not found in orthogroups were identified

 ```bash
 for num in 1